-In Levy and Young (2004, pp. 789-794) we carefully considered but ultimately ruled out several alternative explanations for the price rigidity of Coca-Cola.
-These included price points (Kashyap, 1995) and productivity growth that could offset unfavorable changes in market conditions.
-However, while our previous paper focuses on an explicit contract with bottlers and two "technological" factors, the present discussion of an implicit contract makes it worthwhile to consider two other alternative explanations.
+In Levy and Young (2004: 789-794), we carefully considered but ultimately ruled out several alternative explanations for the price rigidity of Coca-Cola.
+These included price points (Kashyap 1995) and productivity growth that could offset unfavorable changes in market conditions.
+However, although our previous paper focuses on an explicit contract with bottlers and two "technological" factors, this discussion of an implicit contract makes it worthwhile to consider two other alternative explanations.